jfhbrook/susitna/README.md

 - Logical operators
   - Settle on tokens - probably `and`, `or` and `not`
-- Improved error handling in Parser
-  - Illegal or unexpected tokens
-  - Unterminated strings
-  - If I don't know how to test, throw a RuntimeFault
 - Improved error handling in Scanner
   - Many TODOs for places to throw RuntimeFaults
 - Use regular expressions in scanner